johnwesleyquintero/WesBI/README.md

-# 🦁 WesBI Beast Mode - FBA Intelligence Cockpit
+# 📊 WesBI - FBA Intelligence Cockpit

 An advanced FBA intelligence cockpit for real-time Amazon operations analytics.
 This tool empowers Amazon FBA sellers to transform raw inventory snapshot CSVs into a strategic command center.
 Analyze inventory health, sales performance, and potential risks with a powerful dashboard, and leverage AI-powered insights to make smarter, data-driven decisions that boost profitability.